Products = Solutions

 • Application Fee - A fee charged either on the facility or on the take-on value of the purchases.

-The rates charged will depend on volume, the level of service provided by the international trade finance company and the assessed risk.
+The rates charged will depend on volume, the level of service provided by the trade finance company and the assessed risk.

 I'm interested, what do I do?